 Tennessee pulls out all the stops this year to celebrate American freedom.
 Independence Day in the Volunteer State will host the very first July 4th parade in the nation; the largest Independence Day celebration in the country; community events that exude quaint charm; and, of course, lots of fireworks.
 Check out what Tennessee has in store for the most patriotic weekend in the nation.

-The 13th annual Lancaster Independence Day Parade & Fireworks Celebration takes place Sunday, July 2 along Highway 141 in Lancaster, Tennessee.
+The 15th annual Lancaster Independence Day Parade & Fireworks Celebration takes place Sunday, June 30 along Highway 141 in Lancaster, Tennessee.
 Food and live music start at 5 p.m.
 A patriotic parade then marches through at 6 p.m. and fireworks are just after sunset.
 Come enjoy the local community’s annual celebration of American independence with live music, homemade barbecue, ice cream and apple pies.
 Don't miss the storytellers and craftsmen showcasing stories and crafts from the American Revolutionary period.